-Dr. Veiseh's Ph.D. studies in Materials Science and Engineering and Nanotechnology at University of Washington focused on developing cell-based sensors and hybrid systems for label-free analyte detection.
-She holds BSc. and MSc. in Textile Chemistry Engineering from Tehran Polytechnic and Isfahan University of Technology with a focus on dye chemistry and fluorescent color-matching by neural networks.
-She has multidisciplinary publications, inventions, and awards including: ASME Global Congress on Nanoengineering for Medicine and Biology - Outstanding Paper Award; Jordyn Dukelow Fellowship in Pediatric Neuro-oncology Research; Department of Energy-Advanced Light Source fellowship; and Society of Women Engineers - Outstanding Graduate Award.
+Dr. Veiseh's dual Ph.D. studies in Materials Science & Engineering and Nanotechnology at University of Washington focused on MEMS surface molecular engineering for design of ultrasensitive cell-based biosensors, which led to development of hybrid systems for bacterial analyte detection at LBNL and UC Berkeley.
+She holds B.Sc. and M.Sc. in Textile Chemical Engineering from Tehran Polytechnic and Isfahan University of Technology with a focus on dye chemistry and fluorescent color-matching by neural networks.
+Her multidisciplinary publications (garnering >1390 citations), inventions, and awards include: selection as 2015 USFOE- Nation’s outstanding young engineers of National Academy of Engineering, PARC exceptional performance award, ASME Global Congress on Nanoengineering for Medicine and Biology - Outstanding Paper Award; LBNL outstanding performance award; and Society of Women Engineers - Outstanding Graduate Award.

-In her free time, she enjoys outdoor family activities, swimming, and reading.
+Mandana enjoys outdoor family activities, swimming, music, and reading.